IslamHouse-API/kurdish-kurmanji-sindhi-punjabi-kashmiri-islam-quran-hadith-data-json-api/README.md

 - Punjabi
 - Kashmiri

-Its role is not to be a giant multilingual archive.
+Its purpose is not to be a massive all-language archive.

-Its role is to give this cluster a cleaner, more visible, and more useful home for structured Islamic content work.
+Its purpose is to give this cluster a cleaner, more visible, and more useful home for structured Islamic content access.

 ---

 ## Why this repository matters

-These languages should not be treated as an afterthought inside oversized multilingual collections.
+These languages should not disappear inside oversized multilingual repositories.

-They deserve a dedicated repository surface because they matter for:
+A dedicated repository improves:

-- regional and cross-border content access
+- visibility
-- language-aware Islamic publishing
+- language targeting
-- localized educational delivery
+- contributor clarity
-- structured search and indexing
+- regional relevance
-- multilingual product design
+- content organization
-- more accurate repository segmentation
+- multilingual product planning

 ---

-## Why this cluster is strategically strong
+## Why this cluster is valuable

-This cluster combines languages with real religious, educational, and regional relevance into one operational access layer. [file:419][file:418]
+This cluster brings together languages with real educational, regional, and publishing importance.

-That gives developers and content teams a clearer way to organize delivery, build interfaces, and expand Islamic knowledge access without drowning inside broader language pools. [file:419]
+That makes it useful for teams building language-aware Islamic platforms, search tools, and localized delivery systems.

 ---